rlrangel/DEMLab/README.md

 ## Main Features

 The DEM is a numerical method... soft-sphere approach particles keep their shape interaction models a particles method for modeling the bulk behavior of granular materials and many geomaterials such as coal, ores, soil, rocks, aggregates, pellets, tablets and powders.
 The DEM is a numerical method that has been applied to simulate and analyze flow behavior in a wide range of disciplines including mechanical and process engineering, pharmaceutical, materials science, agricultural engineering and more.

+Mechanical, thermal and themomechanical simulations can be performed.

+Only two-dimensional (2D) models are handled.

 **Analysis Types**